ucb-bar/riscv-blas/README.md

 ## Hacking
 Relevant BLAS source files are at `BLAS/SRC`.
 The reference C implementations were translated from the reference fortran implementations using f2c.
 This allows you to easily insert custom inline assembler code.

+Custom utility functions, or assembly kernels can be defined in `CUSTOM/SRC` and `CUSTOM/include`.

 # LAPACK